TOP1RM/TOP1RM.github.io/README.md

 On the inlet and walls, we have a simple Dirichlet condition on velocity:
 $$\mathbf u =\mathbf e_x$$

-On the cylinders, the Dirichlet condition simulate each cylinder rotating on its respective axis, such that:
+On the cylinders, the Dirichlet condition simulate each cylinder rotating on its respective axis, assuming a no-slip condition:
 $$\mathbf u = \Omega\mathbf e_\theta$$

 On the outlet, the boundary condition is the one described previously, but it is not specified in FEniCS as a Dirichlet boundary condition, it is directly introduced in the weak formulation.